 Saratoga says that large organizations have an average of 7 to 9 hierarchical levels.
 This means from the top to the bottom, there are 8 layers of management.
 I’m going to make some assumptions and say that a lot of these organizations (based on the fact that they are mostly older, more mature organizations), are brick and mortars.
 The fact of the matter is that while strict hierarchies and chains of command present easier access to good governance processes, I’m not sure they facilitate great connections.
-Especially at the top levels of the organization, access to conversations can sometimes be quite restricted.
-1
+Especially at the top levels of the organization, access to conversations can sometimes be quite restricted. ((Reference to ants happened in an actual conversation))

 I am reminded about hierarchies and access from sitting in the airport today.
 Lately I have been getting a lot of LinkedIn activity, and as I sat there updating my profile, connecting to people at many organizational levels, and having conversations through the web, I thought about the juxtaposition of rigid hierarchy versus easy accessibility through Web 2.0.
 Today’s world and today’s younger workers expect not only to be able to form networks at all levels, but they expect accessibility.